Jennifer Aniston Opens Up About Strained Relationship With Late Mother Nancy Dow, How It Relates To New Role

 — 9Honey Celebrity (@9HoneyCelebrity) December 3, 2018

 And this wasn’t the first time that Aniston has talked about her and her late mother’s relationship.
-Back in 2015, the actress spoke about her and her mother’s relationship in an interview with The Hollywood Reporter.
+Back in 2015, the actress spoke about her and her mother’s relationship in an interview with the Hollywood Reporter.
 In the interview, not only did Aniston say that her mother was “unforgiving” and quick to hold grudges for things that Jennifer found petty, but she also says that she was incredibly critical of her.

 “She was very critical of me.
 Because she was a model, she was gorgeous, stunning.
 I wasn’t.
 I never was.
 I honestly still don’t think of myself in that sort of light, which is fine,” she dished.